JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 ### Mark Extension Points as Dynamic

-The plugin's own extension points must adhere to specific usage rules and then [be declared](plugin_extension_points.md#dynamic-extension-points) ready for dynamic use explicitly.
+If a plugin defines its own custom extension points, they must adhere to specific usage rules and then [be declared](plugin_extension_points.md#dynamic-extension-points) ready for dynamic use explicitly.

 ### Configurables Depending on Extension Points